 Once federation is set up, Managed Apple IDs are automatically created for Azure AD users when they log in to an Apple service.
 This automated account creation is the heart of Federated Authentication – by letting employees access Apple services using their existing Azure AD credentials, you’re streamlining their login experience, and since it integrates into the device setup process, admins won’t have to manually create an account and users won’t have to log in multiple times.

 It’s also important to mention Apple’s domain verification requirements.
 We’ll talk about this in a bit more depth later, but for now just know that whenever a Managed Apple ID is created, you have to prove that your organization owns the domain.
 In some cases, initiating Federation and claiming domains can lead to conflicts.
 We’ll talk about how you can resolve these in the section titled “Apple Business Manager Federated Authentication Conflicts.”
-For more information on verification, you can read our guide to the domain verification requirement.

 Apple’s recent implementation of SCIM lets IT provision and deprovision users from Azure AD in Apple Business Manager.
 Apple’s SCIM documentation explains that the feature merges Apple Business Manager properties with any account data imported from Azure AD.